Committee for Skeptical Inquiry: Former CSI fellows

 This is a list of former CSI fellows not included in the Pantheon of Skeptics.

 Controversy and criticism

 CSI's activities have garnered criticism from individuals or groups which have been the focus of the organization's attention.
-Television celebrity and claimed psychic Uri Geller, for example, was until recently in open dispute with the organization, filing a number of unsuccessful lawsuits against them.
+Television celebrity and claimed psychic Uri Geller, for example, was formerly in open dispute with the organization, filing a number of unsuccessful lawsuits against them.
 Some criticism has also come from within the scientific community and at times from within CSI itself.
 Marcello Truzzi, one of CSICOP's co-founders, left the organization after only a short time, arguing that many of those involved "tend to block honest inquiry, in my opinion.
 Most of them are not agnostic toward claims of the paranormal; they are out to knock them. [...]
 When an experiment of the paranormal meets their requirements, then they move the goal posts."
 Truzzi coined the term pseudoskeptic to describe critics in whom he detected such an attitude.